Brightspace/github-assignment-uploader/README.md

       fi
 ```
 3. The important thing to note above, is that the jobs have been split into multiple stages.
 The first stage is the regular code tests you want to run (with whatever name you would like it to be).
 The second stage is the important one (it must be the second stage) and the name must be `visual-difference-tests`.
 This is what the bot will use to check the status of your Visual Difference tests, additionally the Travis check's name must be "Travis CI - Pull Request".

+## Secrets Management

+1. Manually set the secrets in your .env file (see [example](.env.example)) for local testing.
+2. Manually copy the secrets into your AWS Lambda's environment variables.

+(Goal: make this more robust later with AWS secrets manager)

 ## License